blaine-dodson/Syringenator/README.md

 # Using Git
 Git is a command-line tool for managing source code.
 Github is an on-line service that provides git remotes.
 A git remote is a remote copy of a git repository.
 Multiple people work in the same repository through the use of a single remote.
 The trick is to manage version conflicts intelligently.

 Each team member should periodically merge master into their own branch to ensure that we are synced up.
 The master branch should only ever have merge commits and working code.
-I will try to enforce this with github so that we don't make a mess.
+I will try to enforce this with Github so that we don't make a mess.
 --ABD

 ## Work in Your Own Branch